Internet censorship in Russia: Status

 Russia was on Reporters Without Borders list of countries under surveillance from 2010 to 2013 and was moved to the Internet Enemies list in 2014.

-Russia was found to engage in selective Internet filtering in the political and social areas and evidence of filtering was found in the conflict/security and Internet tools areas by the OpenNet Initiative in December 2010.
+Russia was found to engage in selective Internet filtering in the political and social areas.
+The evidence of filtering was found in the conflict/security and Internet tools areas by the OpenNet Initiative in December 2010.

-Since at least 2015, Russia has been collaborating with Chinese Great Firewall security officials in implementing its data retention and filtering infrastructure.
+Since 2015, Russia has been collaborating with Chinese Great Firewall security officials in implementing its data retention and filtering infrastructure.

 In September 2019, Roskomnadzor began installing equipment to isolate Russia, including mobile phones, from the rest of the Internet in the event the government directs such action, as required by a law taking effect in November 2019.
-The government's justification was to counteract potential cyber attacks from the United States, but some worried it might create an online "iron curtain".
+The government's justification was to counteract potential cyber attacks from the United States, but some worried it might create an online "Iron Curtain".

-As of late February 2022, two of the world's leading social media platforms Facebook and Twitter have been restricted in Russia by Roskomnadzor as a wartime measure amid the invasion of Ukraine.
+As of late February 2022, two of the world's leading social media platforms, Facebook and X, have been restricted in Russia by Roskomnadzor as a wartime measure amid the invasion of Ukraine.
 Internet rights monitor NetBlocks reported that Twitter and Facebook platforms were restricted, or throttled, across multiple providers on 26 February and 27 February respectively, with the bans becoming near-total by 4 March.